Skip to main content

 What Can I Do About Allergic Reactions?

-• If the symptoms are severe and you have an epinephrine autoinjector, use it as directed right away and call 911 for emergency medical help.
+• If the symptoms are severe and you have epinephrine, use it as directed right away and call 911 for emergency medical help.

-• If the symptoms are mild, give an antihistamine by mouth such as diphenhydramine (Benadryl or a store brand).
+• If your child does not have an allergy action plan and has mild symptoms, give an antihistamine by mouth such as cetirizine (Zyrtec or a store brand).
 If your child keeps having mild allergy symptoms, let your doctor know.

 What Can Help Prevent Allergic Reactions?